Skip to content

 ValueError

-If the scale factor is non-positive.
+If scale factor is non-positive.

 import cv2